 Developing transformative and tailored approaches

-Our ambition is to drive transformative practices by testing cutting edge technology, such as satellite mapping, and utilizing industry-standard definitions from the Accountability Framework and the Collaboration on Forests and Agriculture to define our work.
+Our ambition is to drive transformative practices by testing cutting edge technology, such as satellite mapping, and utilizing industry-standard definitions from the Accountability Framework Initiative and the Collaboration on Forests and Agriculture to define our work.
 We recognize that each commodity supply chain is different and production practices vary depending on the local context.
 That’s why it is critical that we work collaboratively with suppliers and expert partners to develop tailored solutions, strategies and definitions that are practical and effective.

 In 2013, we started working with AgroTools to track the origin of all the beef exported from Brazil and sold in McDonald’s restaurants around the world.
 We then developed a strategy in partnership with Proforest to define deforestation risk across the vast landscape of the Cerrado, determine the level of risk in specific locations, and assess whether deforestation was actually happening at the farm level.
 This process enables us to work with suppliers to tackle deforestation where it is happening.
 We have expanded this project to include beef supplied from other high-risk regions: Argentina, Australia and Paraguay.